damieh1/damieh1.github.io/_pages/multimodal_polarization.md

 ---

-Studying the extent of online hate speech and antisemitism is essential to understanding the dynamics of digital discourse, which can help predict ongoing societal changes beyond the digital realm.
-However, the underlying factors that make antisemitic narratives so persuasive are frequently overlooked.
-This project focuses on emotive layers embedded in digital media that influence the spread of hate speech and antisemitism.
-It examines how frequently users devalue Jews and Israel, contrasting these expressions with those directed at opposing entities, including instances of sympathy for, or even endorsement of, violent actors such as Hamas.
+Studying the extent of online hate speech and hostile ideologies is essential to understanding the dynamics of digital discourse, which can help predict ongoing societal changes beyond the digital realm.
+However, the underlying factors that make antisemitic, racist, and conspiratorial narratives so persuasive are often overlooked.
+This project focuses on emotive layers embedded in digital media that influence the spread of hostile ideologies.
+It focuses on political communication in the aftermath of Hamas's attack on Israel on October 7, 2023.
+It examines how often users devalue Jews and Israel and contrasts these expressions with those directed at opposing entities.
+This includes instances of sympathy for or endorsement of violent actors, such as Hamas and Hezbollah.

 ### *Beyond the Written Word...*

-*Beyond the written word*, the project analyzes the **multifaceted layers of political communication** by utilizing cutting-edge technology that incorporates both **audio and visual signals** into its analysis, aiming to understand and scale the dynamics that create fertile ground for hostility in digital realms.
+...the project analyzes the **multifaceted layers of political communication** by utilizing cutting-edge technology that incorporates both **audio and visual signals** into its analysis, aiming to understand and scale the dynamics that create fertile ground for hostility in digital realms.

 **Key questions driving the project include:**